Register Online to Save Time

 SCUSD is a Safe Haven School District.

-If you encounter technical issues, please contact our Help Desk: email@example.com
+- For help with technical issues, please contact our Help Desk: email@example.com

 Frequently Asked Questions

-Q. Who will access online registration?
+Q. Who may access online registration?

 Q. How can I access online registration?